Zuchaki/AnkiAce/README.md

 ### 7. Flashcard creation panel
 In flashcard creation panel we need to write **front side of flashcard (question)** and **back side of flashcard (answer)**

-### 7. Flashcard creation panel
+### 7. Starting the study session
-After created flashcards now we can finali can start study.
-To start study you need to click on button in upper left corner
+After creating flashcards, we can finally **start studying**.
+To begin studying, we need to click on the button in the upper left corner labeled **"Start nauka!" (in the future after add EN - "Start study!")** If there writes instead **"Odpoczynek" (in the future after add EN - "Rest")** don't worry!
+It means that you have learned all you need for now, and you can take a break or add new flashcards if you can't get enough of studying. ;D